-23. Gagnon failed to utilize the chainsaw in compliance with the safety measures outlined in the owner’s manual.
+27. Gagnon failed to utilize the chainsaw in compliance with the safety measures outlined in the owner’s manual.

-24. Claire and William failed instruct and require that Gagnon utilize the chainsaw only in compliance with the safety measures outlined in the owner’s manual.
+28. Caroline and William failed to instruct and require that Gagnon utilize the chainsaw only in compliance with the safety measures outlined in the owner’s manual.

-25. Gagnon lost control of the chainsaw that he was using and it struck Dulberg in the right arm, cutting him severely.
+29. Gagnon lost control of the chainsaw that he was using and it struck Dulberg in the right arm, cutting him severely.